Broward County Public Schools vote to maintain mask mandate despite Florida governor's executive order to leave masks up to parents

 "You can't ignore this pandemic.
 It's deadly, and it's getting worse instead of better and the more we don't use masks, the more we position the mutation of this virus to grow," said Dr. Rosalind Osgood, school board chair, during the special board meeting Tuesday.

-Broward's latest vote comes after Gov. Ron DeSantis issued an executive order in July requiring the state's health and education departments to create rules that allow parents -- not schools -- to decide whether their children should wear masks.
+Broward's latest vote sets up a showdown with Gov. Ron DeSantis, who in July issued an executive order requiring the state's health and education departments to create rules that allow parents -- not schools -- to decide whether their children should wear masks.
 The order effectively prohibits mask mandates in school districts.

 The governor's office Monday said the state's Board of Education could move to withhold the salaries of superintendents and school board members who disregard the governor's executive order.